 Arrival - Doors open at 6:45 - students should not enter school before this time.
 The back gate will close at 7:10.
-Students should arrive on time for our Morning Assembly that begins at 7:15.
+Students should arrive on time at 7:15 for our Morning Assembly for Grades PK - 5 and Homeroom for Grades 6 - 12 where students will be given "Skills for Adolescence".
 Their first class begins at 7:25.